dvanderbeek/ledger/README.md

 ------

 * Set up necessary accounts
-* Add interactors with Debit and Credit logic for Transactions:
+* Add Event interactors with logic for creating a Txn:

   `BookIntsallment.new().process(product_uuid: 1, amount_cents: 2000, interest_cents: 1000)`

+* Txn should store event_id so adjustments can be grouped with original Txn.

 Guidelines
 ----------